NOAA Commissioned Officer Corps: Flag

 Although the U.S. Coast and Geodetic Survey and ESSA had their own flags, neither the Coast and Geodetic Survey Corps nor the ESSA Corps did.
 The NOAA Corps adopted its flag on 7 March 2002, the last of the then-seven uniformed services of the United States to have its own distinctive flag.
+The flag is displayed in accordance with the customs and traditions of the uniformed services of the United States.

 The flag has a navy blue background.
 Centered on the background is a white circle inscribed with "NOAA COMMISSIONED CORPS" and "1917", the latter referring to the year of the founding of the NOAA Corps's original predecessor, the U.S. Coast and Geodetic Survey Corps.
-A red triangle symbolizing the discipline of triangulation used in hydrographic surveying.
-A similar triangle was used by the U.S. Coast and Geodetic Survey, ESSA flags.
-Triangles are flown in the commission pennants by Coast and Geodetic Survey and NOAA vessels, and for the NOAA Corps, their insignia is also set within the triangle.
-The flag is displayed in accordance with the customs and traditions of the uniformed services of the United States.
+A red triangle symbolizing the discipline of triangulation used in hydrographic surveying is centered within the white circle; a similar triangle was part of the U.S. Coast and Geodetic Survey and ESSA flags.
+The emblem of the NOAA Commissioned Corps lies within the red triangle.